Mika Oguma

 Mika Oguma (小熊 美香, Oguma Mika) is a freelance announcer.
-She was previously a female announcer for Nippon TV.
+She was formerly a female announcer for Nippon TV.

 Biography

-She was from Fujinomiya, Shizuoka.
-Her place of birth is Tama, Tokyo.
-She had lived in Saitama Prefecture in the past.
-She joined in a campus park with Yoshie Takeuchi, Masako Yagi, Yuka Aiuchi and others who became announcers in the same year at other stations.
-Even now there are friends with Takeuchi.
+She is originally from Fujinomiya, Shizuoka, but born in Tama, Tokyo.
+She participated in a campus park program alongside Yoshie Takeuchi, Masako Yagi, Yuka Aiuchi, and others who later became announcers for different stations.

+She remains friends with Takeuchi to this day.

-She graduated from Sophia University Foreign Language Department English studies.
-She has been studying in Canada for a year while attending Kirayama High School.
-She joined Nippon TV in April 2008 after graduating from university.
-When the performers of Radio De Culture rushed into the entrance ceremony, she appeared in the interview from the performers.
+She graduated from Sophia University's Department of Foreign Languages, majoring in English studies.
+While attending Kirayama High School, she spent a year studying in Canada.
+After completing her university education, she joined Nippon TV in April 2008.
+During her entrance ceremony, the performers of Radio De Culture made a surprise appearance, and she was interviewed by them.

-From 1 April 2009, She was in charge of the first crown programme at Oguma no Bear Heya.
+Starting on 1 April 2009, she took charge of her first solo program, Oguma no Bear Heya.

-She was selected as a member of the announcer unit Bears formed on 9 July 2009.
+On 9 July 2009, she was selected as a member of the announcer unit Bears.

-From 7 October 2009 she served as the main caster for the first time at Oha!4 News Live.
+Starting on 7 October 2009, she served as the main caster for the first time on Oha!4 News Live.

-She served as a sub-caster at news every. starting on 29 March 2010.
-In the following year, she won the position of the news caster in October and served as the successor of Izumi Maruoka.
+She began serving as a presenter on News Every. starting on 29 March 2010.
+The following year, in October, she was promoted to the position of news caster, succeeding Izumi Maruoka.

-She married a male non-celebrity office worker on 10 August 2013.
+She married a non-celebrity office worker on 10 August 2013.

-On 21 March 2014, she graduated from news every.
-On 31 March, she joined Zip! as the second generation news caster.
+On 21 March 2014, she graduated from News Every.
+Subsequently, on 31 March, she joined ZIP! as the second-generation news caster.

-On 17 February 2017, she reported her first child pregnancy within the programme Zip!
+On 17 February 2017, she announced her first pregnancy during the program ZIP!.

-On 31 March 2017, while serving as a news caster for Zip! for about three years, she graduated from the programme with her maternity leave.
-Erika Tokushima acted as her senior became the successor.
+On 31 March 2017, after serving as a news caster for ZIP! for about three years, she graduated from the program to begin her maternity leave.
+Erika Tokushima, her senior, became her successor.

-On 30 May 2017, she retired from Kewpie 3-bun Cooking, in which she served since 2012.
+On 30 May 2017, she retired from Kewpie 3-bun Cooking, a program she had been a part of since 2012.

 She gave birth to her first child on 24 July 2017.

-On 18 December 2017 she plan to retire from Nippon TV which she served for ten years as she "would like to devote herself to child rearing after the first baby".
+On 18 December 2017, she announced her plan to retire from Nippon TV, where she had worked for ten years, as she "wanted to devote herself to child-rearing after the birth of her first child."

-On 3 August 2020, she reported her second child pregnancy.
+On 3 August 2020, she announced her second pregnancy.
 She gave birth to her second child on 19 September.

-Since June 2021, she formed a management alliance with Appre.
+Since June 2021, she has been managed by Appre.